Genesis Chapter 18 Summary

 Discussion Questions for Genesis, Chapter 18

 5. God is omnipotent and omnipresent.
-However, we have seen times that God comes to earth to see the sin man has committed before passing judgment.
-We saw this in the Garden of Eden and now we see it here in Genesis 18 when God is going to see if the sins in Sodom and Gomorrah were as great as He believes they are in person.
+However, we have seen times when God comes to earth to see the sins man has committed before passing judgment.
+We saw this in the Garden of Eden, and now we see it here in Genesis 18 when God is going to see if the sins in Sodom and Gomorrah were as great as He believes they are in person.
 What does the desire to come among man and his sin to pass judgment communicate about God's traits?
 Is God demonstrating more grace and mercy or wrath when He decides to visit Sodom and Gomorrah?

 9. Why do you think the Lord is being so patient with Abraham when he continues to argue for a lower number of righteous people to save Sodom?

 10. What lesson can we learn about prayer from the conversation between Abraham and God?
-Describe a time that you continually prayed for something or someone.
+Describe a time when you continually prayed for something or someone.
 Did God answer the prayer in the way you desired?

 Key Words/Phrase